-- 1. This Model Clause may be used by parties wishing to choose the UNIDROIT Principles as the rules of law governing their contract without any reference to other legal sources (see UNIDROIT Principles 2016, Preamble § 2). - 2.
-As to the different effects which such a choice may have on the application of the UNIDROIT Principles depending on as to whether it will be invoked in court proceedings or in arbitration proceedings, see Model Clauses No. 1, General Remarks, § 4, supra pp. 5-6. - If parties choose only the UNIDROIT Principles as the rules of law governing their contract, the question arises as to how to deal with issues not covered by the UNIDROIT Principles.
-Indeed, comprehensive as the UNIDROIT Principles are, there are still issues which fall within their scope but are not expressly settled by them (e.g. specific cases of negotiations in bad faith (see Comment 2 to Article 2.1.15 UNIDROIT Principles 2016); the extent of the duty of co-operation (see Comment to Article 5.1.3 UNIDROIT Principles 2016); specific duties to preserve the other party's rights pending fulfillment of a condition (see Article 5.3.4 UNIDROIT Principles 2016); etc.).
-Moreover other issues are outside the scope of the UNIDROIT Principles (e.g. lack of capacity (see Article 3.1.1 UNIDROIT Principles 2016); the internal relationship between principal and agent (see Article 2.2.1(2) UNIDROIT Principles 2016); the authority of organs, officers or partners of a corporation (see Article 2.2.1(3) UNIDROIT Principles 2016); etc.), as are issues relating to specific types of contracts (e.g. with respect to sales contracts, the buyer's duty to examine the goods and to give notice thereof to the seller; special remedies for defects of the goods; the passing of the risk; etc.).
-Issues within the scope of the UNIDROIT Principles but not expressly settled by them may be settled, as far as possible, in accordance with the basic ideas underlying the UNIDROIT Principles (see Article 1.6 UNIDROIT Principles 2016).
+1. This Model Clause may be used by parties wishing to choose the UNIDROIT Principles as the rules of law governing their contract without any reference to other legal sources (see UNIDROIT Principles 2010, Preamble § 2).

+2. As to the different effects which such a choice may have on the application of the UNIDROIT Principles depending on as to whether it will be invoked in court proceedings or in arbitration proceedings, see Model Clauses No. 1, General Remarks, § 4, supra p.
+3.

+If parties choose only the UNIDROIT Principles as the rules of law governing their 3. contract, the question arises as to how to deal with issues not covered by the UNIDROIT Principles.
+Indeed, comprehensive as the UNIDROIT Principles are, there are still issues which fall within their scope of but are not expressly settled by them (e.g. specific cases of negotiations in bad faith (see Comment 2 to Article 2.1.15 UNIDROIT Principles 2010); the extent of the duty of co-operation (see Comment to Article 5.1.4 UNIDROIT Principles 2010); specific duties to preserve the other party's rights pending fulfillment of a condition (see Article 5.3.4 UNIDROIT Principles 2010); etc.).
+Moreover other issues are outside the scope of the UNIDROIT Principles (e.g. lack of capacity (see Article 3.1.1 UNIDROIT Principles 2010); the internal relationship between principal and agent (see Article 2.2.1 (2) UNIDROIT Principles 2010); the authority of organs, officers or partners of a corporation (see Article 2.2.1 (3) UNIDROIT Principles 2010); etc.), as are issues relating to specific types of contracts (e.g. with respect to sales contracts, the buyer's duty to examine the goods and to give notice thereof to the seller; special remedies for defects of the goods; the passing of the risk; etc.).
+Issues within the scope of the UNIDROIT Principles but not expressly settled by them may be settled, as far as possible, in accordance with the basic ideas underlying the UNIDROIT Principles (see Article 1.6 UNIDROIT Principles 2010).
 By contrast, issues outside the scope of the UNIDROIT Principles and, therefore, not covered by them at all will of necessity be governed by other legal sources.
-Unless the contract provides a reference to the sources to be used (as in

-Model Clauses 1.2 and 1.3 infra p.
-9 et seq. and p.
-11 et seq.), they will be determined in accordance with relevant rules of private international law.
+Unless the contract provides a reference to the sources to be used (as in Model Clauses 1.2 and 1.3), they will be determined in accordance with relevant rules of private international law.
 Inasmuch as those rules vary somewhat from State to State and are not always predictable in their application, the absence of such a reference may result in some uncertainty as to the source of rules that will apply to matters outside the scope of the UNIDROIT Principles.

-"This dispute shall be decided in accordance with the UNIDROIT Principles of International Commercial Contracts (2016)."
+"This dispute shall be decided in accordance with the UNIDROIT Principles of International Commercial Contracts (2010)".